kstenio/libssa/README.md

 Eventually, many colleagues from the _Optics and Photonics Laboratory_ at [Embrapa Instrumentation](https://www.embrapa.br/en/instrumentacao)
 (Sao Carlos, SP, Brazil) enjoyed the application, and I continued developing it until late 2019.

-At some point, the _LIBSsa_ software became an important part of my doctorate/thesis, so I decided to restructure it into a new - _better_ - version.
+At some point, the _LIBSsa_ software became an important part of my [doctorate/thesis](https://repositorio.ufscar.br/handle/ufscar/18072), so I decided to restructure it into a new - _better_ - version.
 Finally, in the middle of 2020, the development of **LIBSsa 2** started.

+## Acknowledgements

+The present software (up to version 2.0.99) was supported by the Coordination for the Improvement of Higher Education Personnel - Brazil (CAPES) - Finance Code 001, and by Embrapa Instrumentation.

 ## Warranty